cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

   - dev-ops
 ---

-# Simulate a migration in Docker
+# Simulate a Migration in Docker

 <HighlightBox type="prerequisite">